 Although this patient walked away with minimal damage, the use of ocular shields or goggles would have severely reduced this risk and the patient would have been able to avoid 4 months of different eye drop treatments and office visits.

 This is just one story of how ocular shields and goggles can protect and prevent ocular damage in laser treatments for cosmetic procedures.
 There are reports and incidents of these kinds of complications frequently, but the use of ocular shields can drastically reduce patient harm.

 Patient Goggles (over eye) for Laser, reusable and autoclavable

 “Wow!
 I should be using these!”

 That is correct!
 Every case where a laser or sharp object has the potential to come in contact with the eye, corneal protectors should be used.
-Hayden Medical’s Corneal Protectors are available to order online and they ship within a week (usually sooner).
+Hayden Medical’s Corneal Protectors are available to order online and most orders ship within 24 hours, if not within a week (usually sooner).
 Also, see the Sutcliffe Eye Shield or Ocular Jaeger Lid Plate for extra and/or alternative protection.
 Order online today or call today and talk with one of our friendly Instrument Specialists for more information!